 The IL2 receptor has three components: an α-chain, a 55-kD component, also known as CD25, that has only 13 amino acids located intracellularly and functions mainly in binding to IL2; a β-chain, a 75 kD component with a large intracellular component involved in signaling; and the common γ-chain, a 64-kD component called "common" because it is also a shared signaling component of receptors for IL4, IL7, IL9, IL15, and IL21.
 IL2 binds to the three-component high-affinity receptor with a Kd of 10 pmol/l; in the absence of the α-chain, IL2 binding is termed intermediate and is about 100-fold reduced.
 High-affinity receptors are mainly expressed on activated T cells; intermediate affinity receptors are expressed on monocytes and NK cells.

 Biologic activity.
 IL2 stimulates the proliferation of activated T cells and promotes the secretion of cytokines from monocytes and NK cells.
-The main biologic consequence of IL2 stimulation is ...
+The main biologic consequence of IL2 ...